 Magnesium is essential for proper thyroid function as well, and when the thyroid is off it can lead to mood irregularities.
 In addition, the thyroid hormones interact with reproductive hormones.
 A magnesium deficiency will lead to insufficient thyroid hormone production, leading to imbalances with estrogen, progesterone, and testosterone (in both men and women), leading to mood problems.

 People with only mild mood disorders may heal themselves simply by following the above principles of healthy eating.
 But those with moderate to severe symptoms – symptoms that are debilitating to some level at least some of the time – will need an extra dose of magnesium every single day in order to get their brain chemistry and hormones back in proper balance, and keep them there.

 Try one of two different kinds of magnesium, or both, if you want to see which one you like better.
 The first is chelated (KEE-lated) magnesium, which comes in capsules.
 The second is angstrom magnesium, which is in a liquid form.
 The other kinds of magnesium on the market may be cheaper, but one kind can have a laxative effect and the other can cause constipation.
+In addition, only a small fraction of the other types of magnesium are bioavailable, or easily absorbed by the body.
 So I recommend sticking with chelated or angstrom, if at all possible.